Dalfons0/express-sample/README.md

 To see the effects of an asynchronous operation we have added a function that returns a promise that is resolved with a specified duration and handled by an await.
 Before test this logic we are gonna update our route to call this method and resolve properly the operation, and it will look like this:
 ![express-logic](images/express-hellologic.PNG)

-Is worth mentioning here, that every function designed by de keyword async returns a promise, so you can then() the result of the mentioned function.
+Is worth mentioning here, that every function designed by de keyword async returns a promise, so you can ```.then()``` the result of the mentioned function.
 Only rest to build and start the server and see the result:
 ![logicbrowser](images/browser-hellologic.PNG)

 ## Tests
-To test our project we gonna use the [mocha](http://mochajs.org/framework) and the [chai](http://chaijs.com/)assertion library, so our first step will be to install them, join with his respectives typings:
+To test our project we gonna use the [mocha](http://mochajs.org/framework) and the [chai](http://chaijs.com/) assertion library, so our first step will be to install them, join with his respectives typings:
 ```shell
 $ npm install -g mocha
 $ npm install --save-dev chai